 |Entry Requirements:||5 GCSEs (grade 6+ or B is normally required in subjects that are going to be studied at A-level) or equivalent.
 International students must produce evidence of High School study and qualifications|

-|Age:||Usually 16 years for the two-year programme, 17 years for the 18-month and 18+ for the one-year intensive programme|
+|Age:||Usually 16 years for the two-year programme, 17 years for the 18-month and 18 for the one-year option|

 |Start Date:||September for the one and two-year courses, January for the 18-month programme|